jimenezcarrero/EdgeML-with-Raspberry-Pi/Hardware_Acceleration/README.md

 yolo predict model='yolov8n' source='https://ultralytics.com/images/bus.jpg'
 ```

-The model and the image `bus.jpg` will be download and tested with the YOLOV8n:
+The model and the image `bus.jpg` will be downloaded and tested with the YOLOV8n:

 ![](./images/png/yolov8n-test.png)